Jessica Pieri

 Jessica Pieri (born 24 April 1997) is an Italian tennis player.

-She has a career-high singles ranking of world No. 205 by the WTA, achieved on 28 May 2018.
+She has a career-high singles ranking of No. 205 by the WTA, achieved on 28 May 2018.
 She also has a career-high doubles ranking of No. 563, reached on 15 July 2019.
 She has won six ITF singles titles.

+Career highlights

 Pieri made her WTA Tour debut at the 2019 Palermo Ladies Open where she qualified for the main draw, defeating Laura Pigossi in the final qualifying round.
 She lost to Aleksandra Krunić in the first round.

 Personal life

 She is from Bagni di Lucca.
 Her sister Tatiana Pieri is also a professional tennis player.
 She is a member of Circolo Tennis Lucca where she is coached by her father Ivano Pieri.